delose/datavis/README.md

 #### List of Spring Boot 2.x Actuators

 > Refer to http://www.baeldung.com/spring-boot-actuators
-/auditevents – lists security audit-related events such as user login/logout.
+* /auditevents â€“ lists security audit-related events such as user login/logout.
 Also, we can filter by principal or type among others fields
-/beans – returns all available beans in our BeanFactory.
-Unlike /auditevents, it doesn’t support filtering /conditions – formerly known as /autoconfig, builds a report of conditions around auto-configuration /configprops – allows us to fetch all @ConfigurationProperties beans /env – returns the current environment properties.
-Additionally, we can retrieve single properties /health – summarises the health status of our application /heapdump – builds and returns a heap dump from the JVM used by our application /info – returns general information.
-It might be custom data, build information or details about the latest commit /loggers – enables us to query and modify the logging level of our application /metrics – details metrics of our application.
-This might include generic metrics as well as custom ones /scheduledtasks – provides details about every scheduled task within our application /threaddump – dumps the thread information of the underlying JVM /httptrace
+* /beans â€“ returns all available beans in our BeanFactory.
+Unlike /auditevents, it doesnâ€™t support filtering
+* /conditions â€“ formerly known as /autoconfig, builds a report of conditions around auto-configuration
+* /configprops â€“ allows us to fetch all @ConfigurationProperties beans
+* /env â€“ returns the current environment properties.
+Additionally, we can retrieve single properties
+* /health â€“ summarises the health status of our application
+* /heapdump â€“ builds and returns a heap dump from the JVM used by our application
+* /info â€“ returns general information.
+It might be custom data, build information or details about the latest commit
+* /loggers â€“ enables us to query and modify the logging level of our application
+* /metrics â€“ details metrics of our application.
+This might include generic metrics as well as custom ones
+* /scheduledtasks â€“ provides details about every scheduled task within our application
+* /threaddump â€“ dumps the thread information of the underlying JVM
+* /httptrace
-/error
+* /error
-/mappings
+* /mappings

 #### Purpose of actuators